Arkansas Court Records

 What are Arkansas Bankruptcy Records?

 In Arkansas, bankruptcy records refer to court records generated during bankruptcy proceedings in the state.
 Typically, bankruptcy is a legal process where the court decides how insolvent debtors deal with unpaid obligations.
-During the legal proceeding, the court may either discharge, forgive, or dismiss the bankruptcy case based on their findings.
+During the legal proceeding, the court may either discharge, forgive, or dismiss the bankruptcy case based on its findings.
 Findings of bankruptcy cases in Arkansas are generally documented and made readily available for public inspection.
 In other words, bankruptcy records are considered public records in Arkansas.
 These records are maintained and disseminated by the Arkansas Bankruptcy Court and may also be available on third-party sites.
 To find Arkansas court records pertaining to a bankruptcy hearing, requesters are generally advised to contact the court where the proceeding was held.

 What do Arkansas Bankruptcy Court Records Contain?

-In Arkansas, bankruptcy records contain information about the debtor, creditor, and other filing information.
+In Arkansas, bankruptcy records contain information about the debtor, the creditor, and other filing information.
 Generally, Arkansas bankruptcy records feature the following information:

-• Name(s) of the debtor(s)
+- Name(s) of the debtor(s)

-• Type of debtor
+- Type of debtor

-• Case number
+- Case number

-• Debtor’s county of residence or principal place of office
+- Debtor’s county of residence or principal place of office

-• Last four digits of the debtor’s social security code or the tax payer’s identification number
+- Last four digits of the debtor’s Social Security code or the taxpayer’s identification number

-• Nature of bankruptcy
+- Nature of bankruptcy

-• Nature of debts
+- Nature of debts

-• Creditor information
+- Creditor information

-• Trustee
+- Trustee

-• Case discharge date and conditions
+- Case discharge date and conditions

 Are Bankruptcy Records Public Information in Arkansas?

 Records that are considered public may be accessible from some third-party websites.
-Operating independently of any federal, state or local agency, these websites often make searching simpler, as such platforms are not limited by geographic location.
+Operating independently of any federal, state, or local agency, these websites often make searching simpler, as such platforms are not limited by geographic location.
 Third-party sites may also feature search engines that may help simplify the search process for specific or multiple records.
 To begin using a third-party or government website, interested parties may be required to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 How to Get Arkansas Bankruptcy Records

 Persons looking to get bankruptcy records in Arkansas are required to query the office responsible for keeping such records.
 The United States Bankruptcy Court for the Eastern and Western Districts of Arkansas handles all bankruptcy petitions in the state.
 All requests for bankruptcy records within this court’s jurisdiction should be directed to the clerk of the court.
-These records may be accessed in one of the different ways:
+These records may be accessed in one of the following ways:

-• Using available online resources (managed by courts or third-party websites)
+- Using available online resources (managed by courts or third-party websites)

-• By making in-person requests to the record custodian
+- By making in-person requests to the record custodian

-• By sending written requests to the office of the clerk of courts
+- By sending written requests to the office of the clerk of courts

-• By phone via the Multiple Court Voice Case Information System (McVCIS)
+- By phone via the Multiple Court Voice Case Information System (McVCIS)

 How to Get Arkansas Bankruptcy Court Records In Person